Slow Cooker Beef Brisket

 Preheat the oven to 425 degrees F. Place the oven rack into the center of the oven.
 Place the brisket into the oven for 30 minutes until the brisket is deep golden brown and nicely seared.

-Combine the bbq sauce with with the reserved tablespoon of spice rub.
+Combine 1 1/2 cups bbq sauce with with the reserved tablespoon of spice rub; set aside until serving the brisket.

-To the greased slow cooker, add ½ cup barbecue sauce, along with the water, Worcestershire sauce, beef base paste, and soy sauce, whisking to combine.
+To the greased slow cooker, 1/2 cup barbecue sauce, along with the water, Worcestershire sauce, beef base paste, and soy sauce, whisking to combine.
 The beef base paste will dissolve further as everything cooks.

 Carefully transfer the seared brisket to the slow cooker, pressing it down into the liquids.
 Not all of it will be entirely under the liquid.
 Reserve the baking sheet to use once more.